polypheny/Website/documentation/Setup.md

 java -jar polypheny-control.jar control
 ```

-The interface can now be accessed on port 8070.
-This port can be changed using the parameter `-p`:
+The interface can now be accessed on port `8070`.
+This port can be changed by specifying another port using the parameter `-p`:

 ```java
 java -jar polypheny-control.jar control -p 8070
 ```

-We strongly recommend not to use port 8080, 8081 and 8082 because these are the default ports of services offered by Polypheny-DB.
+We strongly recommend not to use port `8080`, `8081` and `8082` because these are the default ports of services offered by Polypheny-DB.